Broadway (Nashville, Tennessee): Shopping

-Dixieland Delights: This souvenir shop has themed T-shirts, hats, music memorabilia, and various other types of keepsakes.

-Music City Shop at the Visitor Center: Located inside the Nashville Visitor Center (inside the glass tower at Bridgestone Arena), this gift shop sells a lot of music-themed items, such as clothing and memorabilia.

-Music City Showcase: This shop has music memorabilia, T-shirts, hats, novelty items, and various other types of tourist souvenirs.

 Tourist attractions

 In addition to locations for listening to live music and dining, Broadway has other sites that attract both locals and tourists.

 Bridgestone Arena: This arena seats almost 20,000 people and is home to the Nashville Predators, the Nashville Visitors Center, and the Tennessee Sports Hall of Fame.
-It hosts everything from concerts and the CMA Awards to sports events and Broadway shows throughout the year.
+It hosts everything from concerts and the CMA Awards to sports events, like those of the Nashville Predators.

 Riverfront Station and Riverfront Park: The site of big celebrations like fireworks for Independence Day, this park on the bank of the Cumberland River has trails, a dog park, and an amphitheater for live music performances.
-The adjoining train station is the western endpoint of the Music City Star rail system for commuters.
+The adjoining train station is the western endpoint of the WeGo Star rail system for commuters.

 Nearby attractions

 Some of the city's most popular attractions are located very near Lower Broadway on some of the cross streets: